njpanderson/myo-webpage/README.md

 import View from 'njp-tag/view';
 ```

-An example for the bare minimum required for Tag to work is as follows:
+An example for the bare minimum required for tag to work is as follows:

 ```
 ├── ./